Can we stop pretending that Jamie Spears did Britney a favour by petitioning to end the conservatorship

 Because Britney Spears’ father hasn’t exactly been the hero of this story.
 Orchestrating Britney’s career since 2008, he was head of both her personal and financial conservatorship before a bout of ill health forced him to step down from the latter.
 He’s controlled her income and estate and much of her life during that time, and she has been less than thrilled with his stewardship.

-Jamie has come under more and more criticism and Britney, as well as her mother, have tried repeatedly to have him removed from the conservatorship to no avail.
+In the last few years, Jamie and the conservatorship has come under scrutiny, thanks to the efforts of the #FreeBritney movement and Britney, as well as her mother, have tried repeatedly to have him removed from the conservatorship to no avail.
 That is, until now.

 Turn of the tide

 His first move was to resubmit her request to remove Jamie from the conservatorship, now backed by the public court comments of the conservatee herself.
-Things seemed to be looking like it might be granted as the judge in the case, Judge Penny, was reviewing it.
+Things seemed to be looking like it might be granted as the judge was reviewing it.

 Enter Jamie and his petition to end the conservatorship.

 Maybe she enjoys the security that the conservatorship offers her once her father has been removed from it.
 Who knows, but it was her right to pull that trigger.